 - At least 4 years of medical school

-- At least 1 additional year of fellowship training in pediatric urology
+- One to 3 years of additional fellowship training in pediatric urology

 What Types of Treatments Do Pediatric Urologists Provide?